dino596/arthur_2025/sprint3_Review_Ticket.md

 Q34.
 Which of the following replacements for /* missing code */ will correctly implement the Circle constructor?

 x and y can not be updated outside of the class, since it is a private instance variable.

+Overall, I think I did well with this practice MCQ, and it showed me what I know well and need to work on.
+I am struggling with inheritance and arrays, specifically ArrayLists.